christopher-evans/log/README.md

 ## Documentation

-This package is documented [here](./docs/index.md).
+This package is documented [here](https://christopher-evans.github.io/log/).
 To generate the docs run run `composer install --no-dev`, ensure [MkDocs][] is installed and available as `doxygen` and run `composer docs`.

 ## Principles

 The aim of this package is to implement some of the principles of object oriented programming described in David West's [Object Thinking][].
-Many of the ideas come from [Yegor Bugayenko][]'s distillations of West's book, and [Alan Kay][]'s comments on [Squeak][] and [Smalltalk][].
+Many of the ideas come from [Yegor Bugayenko][]'s writings about West's book, and [Alan Kay][]'s comments on [Squeak][] and [Smalltalk][].
 In particular:

 - Everything is an object.

-  _Some exceptions are permitted, for example the introduction of resources, in part to compensate for the lack of OOP in earlier versions of the language, are allowed._
+  _Some exceptions are permitted, for example the introduction of resources to compensate for the lack of OOP in earlier versions of the language, are allowed._

 - An object exists in real life.